HopLittleBunny/WorkReads/privacy.md

 As required to comply with legal obligations

+Deleting Your Account

-Users may delete their account and associated data at any time:
+Users may permanently delete their account and associated data at any time directly within the app:

-Directly within the app (Profile → Delete Account), or
+Profile → Delete Account

-By contacting 📧 founder@hoplittlebunny.com
+Upon deletion, the following data is permanently removed:

+Email address

+Account credentials

+Saved articles

+Ratings and interaction signals

+Reading activity data

+Private notes

-Upon deletion, associated personal data is permanently removed from our systems except where retention is legally required.
+We do not retain personal data after account deletion, except where retention is required for legal or compliance purposes.

+If you experience any difficulty deleting your account, you may contact:

+📧 founder@hoplittlebunny.com

 7. Tracking

+WorkReads does not:

+Run advertising networks

+Use behavioral tracking systems

-WorkReads does not track users across other companies’ apps or websites for advertising purposes.
+Track users across third-party apps or websites

-We do not run advertising networks or behavioral tracking systems.

 8. Your Rights